What you need to know to be an MFOA legislative activist

 • Arrive early to get a seat in the Committee Room and in rare cases, to sign up to provide testimony.
 It also allows you to perhaps chat with a legislator(s) in the room before the hearing begins.

-• Just as you are about to speak, first give the Committee Clerk 20 copies of your testimony to pass out to the committee.
-Give the clerk a few minutes to pass the testimony to the committee members.
+• Walk to the podium, leave your testimony and then walk to side of committee desks to give the Committee Clerk 20 copies of your testimony to pass out to the committee and staff.
+Give the clerk a minute to pass the testimony to the committee members.
+The three minutes does not start until you begin your remarks.

-Follow this the appropriate heading for your testimony:
+Follow this as the appropriate heading for your testimony:

-Begin testimony with, “Good afternoon (morning) “Senator____________, Representative_____________ [Senate and House chair], and members of the Committee on (Veterans and legal Affairs” etc.).
-Identify yourself and the organization you represent (if applicable), and where you are from.
+Begin testimony with, “Good afternoon (morning) “Senator____________, Representative_____________ [Senate and House chair], and members of the Committee on (Inland Fisheries and Wildlife” etc.).
+Identify yourself and the organization you represent (if applicable), and what town/city you are from.

-• Be concise, no longer than three minutes.
-Clearly present your position, stating as either “For” or “Against” the proposed bill; provide factual arguments and data as evidence to support your position, if available; offering a personal story or anecdote to demonstrate your position can be powerful; conclude with a review of your position at the end of your testimony.
+• Be concise, and as noted, no longer than three minutes.
+Clearly present your position, stating as either “For” or “Against” the proposed bill; provide factual arguments and data as evidence to support your position; offering a personal story or anecdote to demonstrate your position can be powerful; conclude with a review of your position at the end of your testimony.

 • Keep your testimony simple and straightforward.
-Stick with what you know; personal stories are best if you have one.
-Confine your remarks to irrefutable facts and your area of expertise only.
+Confine your remarks to the facts and your area of expertise.

 • Try not to repeat points made by speakers ahead of you.
 If all of the points you wanted to make have been made, tell the Committee you agree with the testimony given by the preceding speakers, offer anything different, and urge them to take the appropriate action.